-I currently lead the Research Methods and Data Analysis module on the Postgraduate Clinical Leadership and Management Programme, whilst contributing to other postgraduate research as well as clinical leadership and management modules at both Kingston Hill and St George's sites.
+I lead the Research Methods and Data Analysis module on the Postgraduate Clinical Leadership and Management Programme, whilst supporting and contributing to the delivery of other postgraduate research and management/leadership modules at both Kingston Hill and St George's sites.
+I have been appointed as a Faculty Representative to the University Senate Committee (2020-2023).
+My role involves contributing to the development and strategic direction of the university's academic activities and policies.
 I also contribute to the optimisation of the overall research strategy for the joint faculty through active membership of The Faculty Research Ethics Committee, Thematic Research Groups and the Departmental Research Hub.

-Since 2010, I have been involved in research in the field of Healthcare Management and Organisation research.
+Since 2010, I have also been involved in research in the fields of Healthcare Policy, Management and Organisational Studies.
 My PhD thesis explored strategic intentions and organisational adaptations- through learning and diffusion of innovations within networks, communities of practice and collaboratives aimed at knowledge transfer and implementation in complex healthcare settings.

 Senior Lecturer- Research (Healthcare Policy and Organisational Studies)

 - The interface between health policy, service delivery, organisation and management of health care.